Sporting

 The Weimaraner is a large sporting dog that originated in Germany.
 These purebred dogs are recognised by their silver-grey coat and large floppy ears.

-The Weimaraner - also known as the grey ghost or the Weir - was bred to hunt big game, but has since been welcomed into many homes across Australia as a companion.
+The Weimaraner – also known as grey ghosts or the Weir – was bred to hunt big game, but has since been welcomed into many homes across Australia as companions.

 Read on for more Weimaraner dog breed information.

-The Weimaraner has a more recent history than other hunting dog breeds, which sometimes dates back hundreds of years.
+The Weimaraner has a more recent history than other hunting dog breeds, which sometimes date back hundreds of years.

 Weimaraners originated in Germany in the 1800s and were originally bred as the ultimate sporting dog.
 Weimaraners were bred using French and German sporting dogs.
 An adult dog was used by hunters to track and take down large animals, like wolves and bears.